-Part B of the LIPA Reform Act, also referred to herein as the Securitization Law (the "Securitization Law"), created the Utility Debt Securitization Authority ("UDSA") and authorized the issuance of UDSA bonds to retire a portion of the Authority's existing debt.
+Part B of the LIPA Reform Act, also referred to herein as the Securitization Law (the "Securitization Law"), created the Utility Debt Securitization Authority ("UDSA") and authorizes the issuance of UDSA bonds to retire a portion of the Authority's existing debt and UDSA's existing debt, and to fund T&D System resiliency.
 The Securitization Law authorizes the Authority to adopt financing orders that create restructuring property and authorize the issuance of restructuring bonds.
 The financing orders are irrevocable as the time for any appeal to such financing orders has lapsed.
 The Securitization Law requires that the proceeds of the restructuring bonds be used by UDSA to purchase restructuring property created by a financing order from the Authority and to pay or fund upfront financing costs.
-It also requires that the Authority use the proceeds of the restructuring bonds it receives from its sale of the restructuring property to UDSA only to pay approved restructuring costs, which include the costs of repurchasing, redeeming, repaying or defeasing certain of the Authority's outstanding indebtedness and upfront financing costs, and, if funds remain after the approved restructuring costs are paid, to refund or credit to consumers any such surplus, to the extent practical.
+It also requires that the Authority use the proceeds of the restructuring bonds it receives from its sale of the restructuring property to UDSA only to pay approved restructuring costs, which include the costs of repurchasing, redeeming, repaying or defeasing certain of the Authority's outstanding indebtedness and UDSA's outstanding indebtedness, along with sytem and upfront financing costs, and, if funds remain after the approved restructuring costs are paid, to refund or credit to consumers any such surplus, to the extent practical.
 As required by the LIPA Reform Act and each financing order, each restructuring charge will be adjusted at least annually and if determined to be necessary, semiannually or more frequently, to ensure that the expected collection of the restructuring charge is adequate to timely pay all scheduled payments of principal and interest on the related restructuring bonds and all ongoing financing costs when due.

-The LIPA Reform Act mandates that the restructuring charges are irrevocable, non-bypassable consumptionbased charges.
+The LIPA Reform Act mandates that the restructuring charges are irrevocable, non-bypassable consumption-based charges.
 "Non-bypassable" means that the restructuring charges will be collected from customers, as long as such customer is connected to the T&D System and is taking electric delivery service in the Service Area, even if such customer also produces some of its own electricity or purchases electric generation services from a provider of electric generation services who is not the owner of the T&D System Assets and even if the T&D System Assets are no longer owned by LIPA.
 Certain customers that self-generate eligible renewable power will only pay restructuring charges based upon their "net-billed" consumption.
 The obligation of customers to pay the restructuring charges is not subject to any right of set-off in connection with the bankruptcy of LIPA or any other entity.